Day One (My FAQ's)treatacne

 How much money do you spend on food?

-I don't have a lot of money to feed myself healthily, but eating healthier than I was before certainly helped my wallet out.
+Eating the way I am now actually helped my wallet out more than I thought.
 The only issue is that I have to shop every week rather than every few weeks.
 Depending on the season will depend on how much the local produce will cost.
-Planning ahead also helps me better understand if and when cost may change.

-Fresh produce is large, bulky, takes up a lot of fridge space, and will go bad fast if not used right away, so keeping track of your receipts and gas trips is a must do.
-I save money and time by taking one day out of the week to shop AFTER I run my errands or go to my gym.
+Fresh produce is large, bulky, takes up a lot of fridge space, and will go bad fast if not used right away, so try keeping track of your receipts and gas trips until you find what works for you.
+I save money and time by combining my shopping with my other errands.
 Most produce remains refrigerated until I use them, and I only peel produce the instant I start cooking/juicing with them.
 I wash everything in a small bowl full of cool water and with a vegetable brush.
-I have a small fridge and pretty small kitchen.
+I have a small fridge and small kitchen, so anyone should be able to do this.

 How is your energy level?